d-corsi/BasicRL/README.md

 ### Disclaimer:
 This is a **work in progress repo**, there may be bugs in the code and numerous typos in the README file.
 The documentation for the methods and the class structure is a work in progress.
-The repo is on the third implementation (link to the old version below).
+The current is the third implementation of the repo, more algorithm (and implementation) can be found on the oldest versions (links below).

 # BasicRL
 A basic implementation of the standard reinforcement learning algorithms in TensorFlow 2, designed for gym-like environments.
 The code is ready to train and provide an easy interface to change all the hyperparameters for the training.